Apple Business Strategy: a brief overview

 First mover advantage is another element of Apple competitive advantage.
 It has to be stated that Apple competitive advantage may be challenging to be sustained for long-term perspective.
 Specifically, the management may fail in terms of ensuring the addition of innovative features and capabilities in new versions of its products, thus compromising its competitive advantage.

 It is important to note that these and other efforts are showing positive results.
-Specifically, Apple’s services business division generated record revenues of USD 10,9 billion in the first fiscal quarter of 2019, which is 19% increase year-on-year.
+Specifically, Apple’s services business division generated record revenues of USD 53,77 billion in 2020, an increase of 16% compared to the previous year.

-Apple Inc Report contains a full analysis of Apple business strategy.
+Apple Inc. Report contains the above analysis of Apple business strategy.
 The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Apple.
 Moreover, the report contains analyses of Apple leadership, organizational structure and organizational culture.
 The report also comprises discussions of Apple marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 Apple’s Greatest Innovations (2016) The Telegraph, Available at: http://www.telegraph.co.uk/technology/picture-galleries/6099399/Top-10-Apple-innovations.html